mbudm/fotopia-serverless-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-It is a rudimentary work in progress client for the [fotopia-serverless](https://travis-ci.org/mbudm/fotopia-serverless) api
+It is a work in progress client for the [fotopia-serverless](https://travis-ci.org/mbudm/fotopia-serverless) api.
+Check out the [issues](https://github.com/mbudm/fotopia-serverless-client/issues) to see what enhancements are likely.

 ## Local development
 ### Setup